Tony Fletcher PhD

 I contribute to teaching on the Public Health Msc, in particular for the Environmental Health stream and the teaching unit on Environmental Health Policy.

 My principal research interests are environmental epidemiology (predominately on disease risks in relation to drinking water contaminants; cancer in relation to occupation, arsenic and drinking water; and respiratory disease in relation to air pollution) and environmental health risk assessment (embracing quantitative risk assessment, risk perception, environmental health policy making in general and standard setting for chemicals in particular).
-A major current effort is on perfluorinated chemicals
+A major recent effort has been on perfluorinated chemicals

 C8 Science Panel Community study.